-Violist, Composer, Arranger, Musicambia
+Violist, Composer, Musicambia

-Hailed by the New York Times as an “elegant soloist” with a sound “devotional with its liquid intensity,” Nathan is a composer, entrepreneur, and violist of the Attacca Quartet.
+Hailed by the New York Times as an “elegant soloist” with a sound “devotional with its liquid intensity,” Nathan is a GRAMMY Award-winning composer, entrepreneur, and violist of the Attacca Quartet.
 Nathan has collaborated with many of the great artists of today including Björk, Itzhak Perlman, Sting, David Crosby, Becca Stevens, David Byrne, Trey Anastasio, Joshua Bell, Simon Rattle, and others.
 He has premiered music by Steve Reich, Nico Muhly, Timo Andres, Elliot Cole and Gabriel Kahane.

 Nathan is the Founder and Executive Director of Musicambia, a non-profit organization bringing music education and ensemble performance to the prisons and jails of the United States.
 Nathan is also a violist in the Affiliate Ensemble of Carnegie Hall, Decoda and an Honorary Ambassador to the city of Chuncheon, South Korea.

-The internationally acclaimed Attacca Quartet is one of the most dynamic ensembles of their generation.
+The GRAMMY Award-winning Attacca Quartet is one of the most dynamic ensembles of their generation.
 Praised by The Strad for possessing “maturity beyond its members’ years,” they were formed at the Juilliard School in 2003 and made their professional debut in 2007 as part of the Artists International Winners Series in Carnegie Hall’s Weill Recital Hall.
 From 2011-2013 they served as the Juilliard Graduate Resident String Quartet, and for the 2014-2015 season they were selected as the Quartet in Residence by the Metropolitan Museum of Art in New York.
 As stated by The Washington Post, “Mastery like this is scarce enough in quartets that have played together for decades.”